saucelabs/sauce-docs/docs/test-fairy/platforms/ionic.md

 ```

 :::note
-We currently do not support plugin mocking or browser development.
-During your development phase, we recommend checking for the existence of `TestFairy` on the `window` object before invoking any methods on the TestFairy object, e.g.
+We do not support plugin mocking or browser development.
+During your development phase, we recommend checking for the existence of `TestFairy` on the `window` object before invoking any methods on the TestFairy object, for example

 ```js
 // Check if TestFairy is available (will be undefined in browser)